bitpay/bitcore/examples/PayPro/README.md

 Customer: Payment sent successfully.
 ```

-## Changing the server address in outputs
+## Changing the server address contained in outputs

+If you want to alter the address or public key the testnet coins get sent to by
+the payment server, you can pass in the `--pubkey` or `--address` options.
+`address` has to be a testnet address, whereas `pubkey` is a hex encoded public
+key.

 ## Other Options